spectrocloud/librarium/docs/docs-content/tutorials/tutorials.md

 Palette supports several Day-2 operations to manage the end-to-end lifecycle of Kubernetes clusters launched through Palette.
 It also provides several capabilities across new and imported clusters to perform ongoing management operations like backup/restore and to keep your clusters secure, compliant, and up to date.
-Additionally, Palette gives you visibility into the workloads running inside your cluster and cluster costs.
+Additionally, Palette gives you visibility into the workloads active inside your cluster and cluster costs.

 ### Edge